- What does Flutter provide?

 Who is Flutter for?

-Flutter is also for engineering managers that need to lead mobile development teams.
-Flutter allows eng managers to create a single mobile app dev team, unifying their development investments to ship more features faster, ship the same feature set to iOS and Android at the same time, and lower maintenance costs.
+Flutter is also for engineering managers that lead development teams.
+Flutter allows eng managers to create a single mobile, web, and desktop app dev team, unifying their development investments to ship more features faster, ship the same feature set to multiple platforms at the same time, and lower maintenance costs.

-While not the initial target audience, Flutter is also for designers that want their original design visions delivered consistently, with high fidelity, to all users on mobile.
+Flutter is also for designers that want their original design visions delivered consistently, with high fidelity, to all users.
+In fact, CodePen now supports Flutter.

 Fundamentally, Flutter is for users that want beautiful apps, with delightful motion and animation, and UIs with character and an identity all their own.